 b.
 Chromosome conformational changes and epigenetic silencing To silence integrated REs, a variety of regulatory mechanisms are employed by cells, such as transcriptional suppressor recruitment to promoter areas, condensation of chromatin domains into heterochromatin structures, and epigenetic changes of DNA and chromatin (Robin C Allshire and Hiten D Madhani.
 2017).
 The synthesis of RE-based dsRNAs is frequently inhibited by chromatin condensation and epigenetic silencing mechanisms.
 These include DNMTi, HDACi, or reduction of the histone H3K9 methyltransferase SETDB1 and its companion HUSH, or the histone demethylase LSD1 (Luisa Di Stefano 2022).
 When these silencing mechanisms are deactivated, repetitive RE genes produce RNA, and the innate immune response is triggered by binding to RNA sensors.
 The formation of aberrant dsRNAs and their interactions with RNA sensors such as MDA5, TLR3, and OASes are caused by DNA methylation (Mohammad Imran Khan et al., 2022).
 Inhibiting histone demethylase LSD1 activates TLR3 and RLRs (Sheng et al., 2018).
-Epigenetic inhibitors such as 5-aza-2-deoxycytidine (5-azacitidine), a DNA methyltransferase inhibitor (DNMTi) and common chemotherapeutic drug, significantly induce the transcriptional upregulation of epigenetically repressed REs (María-Paz Ramos, et al., 2015).
+Epigenetic inhibitors such as 5-aza-2-deoxycytidine (5-azacitidine), a DNA methyltransferase inhibitor (DNMTi) and a common chemotherapeutic drug, significantly induce the transcriptional upregulation of epigenetically repressed REs (María-Paz Ramos, et al., 2015).
 Similarly, histone deacetylase inhibitors (HDACi) play crucial roles in controlling endogenous dsRNA synthesis.

 c.
 Changes to RNA modification

 Discovery reveals that RNA alterations have a major effect on protein interactions, secondary structure, and RNA metabolism.
 The activity of cellular RNAs is further impacted by errors in the identification or implementation of RNA, such as post-transcriptional alteration of A-to-I and m6A, which change the structure of dsRNA and decrease its immunogenicity (P Cody He and Chuan He, 2021).
 Normal cellular transcripts may become alien if these (and possibly other) RNA modifications are dysregulated because local duplex structures may develop.
-These alterations may cause self-RNAs as alien, which could trigger an immunological reaction.
+These alterations may cause self-RNAs to be recognized as alien, which could trigger an immunological reaction.
 Adenosine deamination and methylation are two examples of RNA modifications that change local dsRNA structures and reduce the ability of dsRNA sensors to detect endogenous RNAs (Lian Cui, et al., 2022).
 Mammalian survival depends on the widespread post-transcriptional RNA change known as A-to-I RNA editing (Stefan Maas, 2006).
-In order to break the dsRNA structure, which is mostly produced by inverted repetitive sequences like SINEs, ADAR1, a dsRNA-specific adenosine deaminase, binds to dsRNA and helps convert A-to-I to A-U pairs into less stable I-U pairings (Inga Jarmoskaite and Jin Billy Li. et al., 2024).
-Another significant RNA alteration is m6A, the majority of protein-coding RNAs have m6A modification in their native state, which acts as a structural switch, inhibits base pairing and the creation of dsRNAs, and permits recognition of RIG-I and MDA5 cytosolic receptors (Huilin Huang 2020).
+To break the dsRNA structure, which is mostly produced by inverted repetitive sequences like SINEs, ADAR1, a dsRNA-specific adenosine deaminase, binds to dsRNA and helps convert A-to-I to A-U pairs into less stable I-U pairings (Inga Jarmoskaite and Jin Billy Li. et al., 2024).
+Another significant RNA alteration is m6A; the majority of protein-coding RNAs have m6A modification in their native state, which acts as a structural switch, inhibits base pairing and the creation of dsRNAs, and permits recognition of RIG-I and MDA5 cytosolic receptors (Huilin Huang 2020).
 Finally, pseudouridine, 2-thiouridine, or 5-methylcytidine incorporation into exogenously inserted RNAs (like therapeutic mRNA) enables them to evade detection by TLRs, RIG-I, and PKR (Katalin Karikó et al., 2008).
 Conversely, 5-methyluridine activates PKR, indicating that immune receptors respond differently to various RNA modifications.

 d.
 Dysregulation of RNA Pol III